OpenNebula/docs/source/release_notes/release_notes_46beta/upgrade_40.rst

     $ onedb upgrade -v -u oneadmin -d opennebula
     MySQL Password:
     Version read:
-    4.0.1 : Database migrated from 3.8.0 to 4.2.0 (OpenNebula 4.2.0) by onedb command.

-    MySQL dump stored in /var/lib/one/mysql_localhost_opennebula.sql
-    Use 'onedb restore' or restore the DB using the mysql command: mysql -u user -h server -P port db_name < backup_file
-      > Running migrator /usr/lib/one/ruby/onedb/4.2.0_to_4.3.80.rb
-      > Done

-      > Running migrator /usr/lib/one/ruby/onedb/4.3.80_to_4.3.85.rb
-      > Done
+    Shared tables 4.4.0 : OpenNebula 4.4.0 daemon bootstrap
+    Local tables  4.4.0 : OpenNebula 4.4.0 daemon bootstrap

+    >>> Running migrators for shared tables
-      > Running migrator /usr/lib/one/ruby/onedb/4.3.85_to_4.3.90.rb
+      > Running migrator /usr/lib/one/ruby/onedb/shared/4.4.0_to_4.4.1.rb
-      > Done
+      > Done in 0.00s

-      > Running migrator /usr/lib/one/ruby/onedb/4.3.90_to_4.4.0.rb
+      > Running migrator /usr/lib/one/ruby/onedb/shared/4.4.1_to_4.5.80.rb
-      > Done
+      > Done in 0.75s

-    Database migrated from 4.2.0 to 4.4.0 (OpenNebula 4.4.0) by onedb command.
+    Database migrated from 4.4.0 to 4.5.80 (OpenNebula 4.5.80) by onedb command.

+    >>> Running migrators for local tables
+    Database already uses version 4.5.80
+    Total time: 0.77s

-If you receive the message “ATTENTION: manual intervention required”, read the section :ref:`Manual Intervention Required <upgrade_manual_intervention_required>` below.
+If you receive the message “ATTENTION: manual intervention required”, read the section :ref:`Manual Intervention Required <upgrade_40_manual_intervention_required>` below.

-.. warning:: Make sure you keep the backup file.
+.. note:: Make sure you keep the backup file.
 If you face any issues, the onedb command can restore this backup, but it won't downgrade databases to previous versions.

 Check DB Consistency
 ====================

 After the upgrade is completed, you should run the command ``onedb fsck``.

-First, move the 4.2 backup file created by the upgrade command to a save place.
+First, move the 4.0 backup file created by the upgrade command to a safe place.

 .. code::